 I put my property up for rent or for sale (ran a race between myself to rent out the house and my realtor) around May 1, and I immediately searched online for all the property I could buy for $2.74M – $3.5M in Honolulu's Kahala district.
 I then flew out to visit them and got my parents to visit them and report back as well.
 My house didn't close until 45 days later, so I really had more like 90 days to find three replacement properties.

-But I decided about one week before closing (38 days in), that I couldn’t comfortable identify three properties that I wanted to live in.
-Further, I wasn’t 100% sure of moving back to Honolulu then.
+But I decided about one week before closing (38 days in), that I couldn't comfortable identify three properties that I wanted to live in.
+Further, I wasn't 100% sure of moving back to Honolulu then.
+Following the 1031 exchange rules can be difficult with such a small window of time.

 #7: You've Got To Actually Buy A Property Within 180 Days